-David B. Rankin litigates catastrophic injury and death cases against the government, as well as class actions.
-He has been actively involved in numerous first amendment cases and in the defense of protesters and bystanders arrested at or around demonstrations.
-During the Republican National Convention in 2004, he helped lead the National Lawyers Guild’s legal response to unconstitutional police practices by organizing nearly 1,000 lawyers and legal workers.
-Over the last 15 years Mr. Rankin has represented hundreds of plaintiffs in lawsuits against the Department of Correction, NYPD, the City of New York, and other municipalities around the country.
-Additionally, Mr. Rankin has lectured on policing issues at various law schools.
-Mr. Rankin received a B.A. from Reed College and a J.D. from New York Law School.
-While in law school, Mr. Rankin was an assistant to the past President of the ACLU.
-He is a member of the New York City Chapter of the National Lawyers Guild.
-He is the proud father of Eva Lucia and Lucas Ignacio and is the happy husband to Alexandra Goncalves-Pena.
+David B. Rankin specializes in litigating catastrophic injury and wrongful death cases against government entities, as well as class actions.
+He has played an active role in numerous First Amendment cases, particularly in defending protesters and bystanders arrested during demonstrations.
+In 2004, during the Republican National Convention, Mr. Rankin helped lead the National Lawyers Guild's legal response to unconstitutional police practices, organizing nearly 1,000 lawyers and legal workers.
+Over nearly 20 years in practice, he has represented hundreds of plaintiffs in lawsuits against the Department of Correction, NYPD, the City of New York, and municipalities across the country.
+In addition, Mr. Rankin has lectured on policing issues at various law schools.
+He holds a B.A. from Reed College and a J.D. from New York Law School.
+While in law school, Mr. Rankin served as an assistant to the former President of the ACLU.
+He is also a member of the New York City Chapter of the National Lawyers Guild.

 Education